The Most Romantic Valentines Day Destinations in Europe

 A trip for Valentines Day?
 What a way to make some everlasting memories with the man or woman on your side.
 Here are some ideas for the most romantic Valentines Day destinations in Europe:

-For a more low key way to celebrate Valentines day in Paris, you could enjoy a picnic in one of the many beautiful parks, try a cooking class together or go for a walk around the city.
+For a more low key way to celebrate Valentine’s day in Paris, you could enjoy a picnic in one of the many beautiful parks, try a cooking class together or go for a walk around the city.
 When you ready to relax, head back to your hotel and indulge in a couples massage or other massage treatment.
 Consider finding a hotel with a view for an added touch.
-On our last trip to Paris, we stayed at Hotel Le Littre in one of the rooms with a view of the Eiffel Tower.
+On our last trip to Paris, we stayed at a Hotel with a view of the Eiffel Tower.
 We would just sit on the balcony at night and watch the Eiffel Tower sparkle.
 One of our best and romantic memories from the trip was a time where we spontaneously started dancing on that balcony in the evening.
+(You can find our guide to the best hotels with views of the Eiffel Tower here)

 The Eternal City, Rome, is a place that will delight your senses, quench your thirst and fill your eyes with wonders.
 Nothing screams romance more than walking hand in hand while exploring the wonders of ancient Rome.
 Work your way around the city of a series of days highlighting the Roman Forum, the Colosseum, Vatican City, Palatine Hill, any combination of the trendy districts and don’t forget to toss a coin in the Trevi Fountain.
 Don’t forget to take some time to enjoy an array of cuisine that has made Italy famous; homemade pizza, spaghetti dishes and all followed with an endless flow of locally produced wine.
 Rome has a vibe that will ignite your time spent there leaving you constantly yearning for a return visit once you’ve left.